Honeybee: Locality-enhanced Projector for Multimodal LLM: Conclusion

 \section{Conclusion}

 The advent of visual instruction tuning has brought remarkable advances in MLLMs.
 Despite these strides, areas such as projector design and the approach in handling multifaceted data with instructization processes remain underexplored or unclear.
-Addressing these gaps, we identify the desirable but overlooked projector property, \ie, locality preservation, and propose the locality-enhanced projector offering a preferable balance between performance and efficiency.
+Inspired by this, we identify the desirable but overlooked projector property, \ie, locality preservation, and propose the locality-enhanced projector that offers a preferable performance-efficiency balance.
 In addition, we provide extensive experiments to identify the impact of individual design choices in handling multifaceted instruction data, unveiling hidden recipes for high-performing MLLM development.
-Finally, our proposed MLLM, \model, remarkably outperforms previous state-of-the-art methods across various benchmarks.
+Finally, \model remarkably outperforms previous state-of-the-art methods on various benchmarks.

 {

 }